fsuri/Pequin-Artifact/README.md

 # BFT Query Processing -- Pesto Artifact
-This is the repository for the code artifact of "Pesto -- Cooking up High Performance BFT Queries".
+This is code artifact for the paper: "Pesto: Cooking up High Performance BFT Queries".
 (SOSP'25 paper 62)

 For all questions about the artifact please e-mail Florian Suri-Payer <fsp@cs.cornell.edu>.
 For specific questions about the following topics please additionally CC:
 1) Peloton: <giridhn@berkeley.edu>